comp426-2022-spring/a99-zaurak/README.md

 # Zaurak a99 Final Project

 The website developed by the Zaurak team had the following goals:
-    - Develope a COVID-19 Dashboard that shows most recent public COVID-Data available
+    - Develop a COVID-19 Dashboard that shows most recent public COVID-Data available
     - Create an app with login/signup capabilities that requires users to sign in to have access to the Dashboard
     - Present bar-graphs of the data and give user some sort of account management capabilities.